kacperblotny/blackjack-ai/README.md

-BlackJack AI project
+BlackJack AI

-AI blackjack project for university
+Machine learning - blackjack game that is played by my ai model